vbisrikkanth/easydmfollowers/README.md

 ## 💡 Background

 The inspiration for this library came from the bounty contest [here](https://github.com/balajis/twitter-export) hosted by [@balajiS](https://twitter.com/balajis/status/1272199847324471298?s=08).
-We built this tool to submit our entry to the bounty contest.
+We built this library to submit our entry to the bounty contest.

 ## 🧱 Architecture